Minimum-Weight Parity Factor Decoder for Quantum Error Correction: HyperBlossom Framework

+A \hyperblossom algorithm starts with \refdef{clusters} of a single defect vertex; as it makes progress, it merges them as \refdef{tight-edges} (and \refdef{hyperblossoms}) are created.
+In theory, when \refdef{tight-edges} become untight, due to relaxing or DLP progress, some \refdef{clusters} will split.
+However, in implementation, as is in \cref{algo:cluster-optimal-solution}, we can forgo splitting and only merge (and grow) \refdef{clusters} in order to simplify data structure maintenance.
+Because they do not overlap, the above theorem still holds.

-With the \emph{clustering} technique, we can design optimal decoders that adaptively consider larger \refdef{clusters} only when necessary.
-This has the potential to achieve an average runtime almost-linear to the number of defects $|D| \propto p|V|$, like those fast MWPM decoders~\cite{fowler2012towards,higgott2025sparse,wu2023fusion,wu2025micro}.
-As illustrated in \cref{fig:clustering}, defect vertices remain isolated until a \refdef{tight-edge} connects them, at which point they are merged into a single \refdef{cluster}.
+With the \emph{clustering} technique, we can design optimal decoders that adaptively consider \refdef{clusters} by their size, starting with small ones.
+This has the potential to achieve an average runtime almost-linear to the number of defects $|D| \propto p|V|$, like those fast MWPM decoders~\cite{fowler2012towards,higgott2025sparse,wu2023qce,wu2025asplos}.
+As illustrated in \autoref{fig:clustering}, defect vertices remain isolated until a \refdef{tight-edge} connects them, at which point they are merged into a single \refdef{cluster}.
 The \emph{clustering} technique does not improve the worst-case time complexity because a \refdef{cluster} may span the entire decoding hypergraph